javalite/site-content/src/activejdbc/lifecycle_callbacks.md

 public class User extends Model{}
 ~~~~

-and a user has a password that needs to be stored in a DB in encrypted form.
+A user also has a password that needs to be stored in a DB in an encrypted form.
 Using callbacks is useful in this case,
 since all you have to do is to override a `beforeSave()` method and provide some encryption routine to make the password secure:

 ~~~~ {.java}